Welcome to Molywood

 Usage

-Sample movie scripts are available in the examples directory: try them first to see how the library works.
+Sample movie scripts are available in the examples directory on GitLab: try them first to see how the library works.
 Just running molywood in the command line will allow you to (a) generate a sample input script, (b) display a sample movie, (c) render a sample movie.

 For regular use, molywood should be run from the console as: